The Betz Mystery Sphere is how a metal ball of about 8 inches in diameter and weighing 22 pounds became known, sparking UFO controversy.

 The trio even considered the possibility that this object had caused the fire they were investigating.
 Still, the artifact showed no sign of being in contact with high temperatures, as the metal seemed strangely shiny.

-The object ended up placed in the young student’s room and forgotten.
+The object was placed in the young student’s room and forgotten.

 Theresa Fraser visited Terry, and Terry played his guitar.
-When Terry played a particular musical sequence, the sphere found in the forest altered and began to vibrate.
+When Terry played a particular musical sequence, the sphere in the forest altered and vibrated.
 At the same time, he made a pulsating sound, which seemed to be “responding” to the guitar chord.
 Scared, the two called Terry’s parents.

 The sphere resumed the pulsating sound whenever he played the same chord.

 Days later, the family discovered that when the metal ball rolled across the floor, like a bowling ball, it could change trajectory as many times as “it wanted.”

 Then return to its point of origin.

 The Betz kept trying to figure out what else the sphere did, and among the discoveries are:

 - When another metallic object touched the mysterious sphere, a hammer, for example, the globe seemed to vibrate like a bell.

 - It was more active on sunny days.
 On cloudy days it was quiet.